 5. Composio Platform

-Composio positions itself as a universal MCP gateway with SOC 2 Type II report available (request latest report and confirm scope) and pre-built connectors for over 850 SaaS applications.
-Their Confluence toolkit includes 62 distinct tools covering everything from page creation to space management.
+Composio positions itself as a universal MCP gateway with SOC 2 Type II audited status available and pre-built connectors for over 850 SaaS applications.
+Its Confluence toolkit includes 62 distinct tools covering everything from page creation to space management.

 Confluence Toolkit Tools